rtfoley/grocery-planner/README.md

 - **Progressive enhancement:** Build complexity incrementally
 - **Mobile-first:** Optimized for in-store shopping on phones
 - **Collaborative:** Multiple family members can share and manage together

+---

+## Disclaimer

+THIS SOFTWARE IS PROVIDED &quot;AS IS&quot; WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.

+USE THIS SOFTWARE AT YOUR OWN RISK.
+The authors and contributors shall not be liable for any claim, damages, or other liability arising from the use of this software.

+This application handles user data including recipes, meal plans, and shopping information.
+Users are responsible for:
+- Securing their own Supabase and Vercel accounts
+- Protecting their environment variables and API keys
+- Understanding the data privacy implications of cloud hosting
+- Compliance with any applicable data protection regulations

+## Copyright

+Copyright &copy; 2025.
+All rights reserved.

+This project is made available for personal and educational use.
+If you use this code or deploy your own instance, please provide attribution to the original project.